Bitcrusher32/logdoc-loop-system/SPEC.md

  - known device state
  - known unsafe action

-Definitive knowns should be explicit, not implied, and should be project-context dependant.
+Definitive knowns should be explicit, not implied, and should be project-context dependent.

 ### 4.4 Scope